benhoyt/benhoyt.github.com/writings/2020-06-01-lwn-replacing-google-analytics.md

 <p>Setting up an installation of Snowplow is definitely not for the faint of heart, and requires configuring the various components, as well as significant AWS setup.
 However, it does provide a comprehensive <a href="https://github.com/snowplow/snowplow/wiki/Setting-up-Snowplow">setup guide</a> on its GitHub wiki.
 Companies can set it up to insert events into PostgreSQL or AWS's columnar Redshift database, or leave the data in S3 for further processing.
 Typically a business intelligence tool like <a href="https://looker.com/">Looker</a> or <a href="https://chartio.com/">ChartIO</a> is used to view the data, but Snowplow doesn't prescribe that aspect.</p>

 <p>Snowplow is collection of tools written in a number of languages, notably Scala (via Spark) and Ruby.
-Used by <a href="https://trends.builtwith.com/analytics/Snowplow">almost 3%</a> of the top 10,000 websites, it's a compelling option for larger companies that want full control over the data pipeline.</p>
+Used by <a href="https://trends.builtwith.com/analytics/Snowplow">almost 3%</a> of the top 10,000 web sites, it's a compelling option for larger companies that want full control over the data pipeline.</p>

 <p>Of course, there are also a number of fairly heavy-weight proprietary alternatives to Google Analytics, such as <a href="https://www.adobe.com/nz/analytics/adobe-analytics.html">Adobe Analytics</a>, <a href="https://mixpanel.com/">Mixpanel</a>, and <a href="https://www.quantcast.com/products/measure-audience-insights/">Quantcast Measure</a>.
 What's less clear is how much would be gained by using one of these tools &mdash; they're not open source, and none of them seem particularly interested in addressing privacy concerns.</p>